-Before you get started with the installation, you need to check the seat where you plan to fit the infant safety seat or restraint to ensure it’s suitable.
+Before you get started with the car seat installation, you need to check the seat where you plan to fit the infant safety seat or restraint to ensure it’s suitable.

-Not all vehicle seats are suitable for installing a child restraint.
-A good example is the extra seats that are often found in the back of many station wagons.
+Not all infant car seats are suitable for installing a child restraint.
+A good example is the extra infant car seat that are often found in the back of many station wagons.

 It is not advisable to ride with an infant in such vehicles.

-Below is a general guideline on how to install a rear-facing infant car seat;
+Below is a general guideline on how to install a rear-facing car seat;

 In case you must do this, make sure you turn off the airbag of the passenger seat.